Dual curvature measures for log-concave functions

 \section{Introduction}

-Geometric measures associated with convex bodies have been the core part of convex geometric analysis in the past few decades.
+Geometric measures associated with convex bodies have been a core part of convex geometric analysis in the past few decades.
 In the classical Brunn-Minkowski theory of convex bodies, \emph{quermassintegrals} (such as volume, surface area, mean width, and much more in higher dimensions) are the central geometric invariants and are used to describe the shape of convex bodies via isoperimetric (or reverse isoperimetric) inequalities. \emph{Area measures} introduced by Aleksandrov, Fenchel-Jessen, and \emph{curvature measures} introduced by Federer can be viewed as the ``derivative'' of quermassintegrals when viewed as functionals on the set of convex bodies.
 Invariably, these geometric measures carry some curvature terms which make it possible for them to encode shape information of convex bodies.
 At the same time, unlike curvatures (in the sense of differential geometry), these geometric measures are defined even with minimal regularity assumptions.
-The study of these geometric measures are often intertwined with PDE (Monge-Amp\`{e}re equations in particular), Gauss curvature flows, and inevitably isoperimetric inequalities.
-(After all, a half of calculus is focused on using derivative to study properties of the original function.)
+The study of these geometric measures is often intertwined with PDE (Monge-Amp\`{e}re equations in particular), Gauss curvature flows, and inevitably isoperimetric inequalities.
+(After all, half of calculus is focused on using derivatives to study properties of the original function.)